Managing Challenging Behaviour (MCB)

 'Sometimes we have to take a step back'

 The core 3-day training course has a number of different options.
 Some organisations we support chose to increase the elements of low arousal (de-escalation training) to 1 and 2 day modules.
-They then make the use of physical interventions on a prescription-only basis.
+They may then choose to make the use of physical interventions on a prescription-only basis.

 Some organisations apply our core training in its entirety, and all staff who encounter behaviours of concern take the core course.
 An increasing number of organisations, based on their incident data, will have a ‘bespoke’ or tailor made approach from Studio 3.
 The course content is as follows: